 Coded Raw (June 1999) is a specific case, where existing object-orentied design patterns have been used in a new context.
 To the best of our knowledge, there is no prior art, nor pre-existing protection on such prior art.
 Implementations of Coded Raw must contain attributions that are clearly visible to the end user, and in the headers of any source code files that implement and call Coded Raw.
 We do not require the publication of source code, but would consider it a benefit to widespread adoption of technology, and we believe it would be in the interests of any implementor to publish their source code along with documented examples of use.

-We make no copyright claims over, and take no responsibility for, user-contributed content.
-Of course, in the event of problems, we will endeavour to remove such content on request.
+Previously, although we took due care, we made no copyright claims over, and took no responsibility for, user-contributed content.
+In the event of problems with any content we currently republish, we will endeavour to remove such content on request.